Written by: Jeanne Croteau

 A great seller reputation doesn’t come easily — you’ll have to work for it.
 Then, you’ll have to work even harder to maintain it.
 Being successful on Amazon requires more than simply adding product listings to the site.
 You have to connect with your customers, understand their needs and then find ways to keep them happy.
 It’s just like any other relationship.

 The best way to do that is to request feedback and reviews, and then pay attention to what buyers are saying.
 Subscribe to email and text alerts in order to stay in the loop.
+You could also use eComEngine’s FeedbackFive tool to automate your Amazon review requests.
 As a seller, it’s important to optimize your Amazon listings and prioritize customer reviews to preserve and improve your brand’s reputation.
 The sooner you jump in and address an issue, the better it will be for your customers and your brand.
 Every day will come with a new set of victories and challenges, but as long as you’re committed to making things right, you’ll be setting yourself up for success.

 About the Author